vinaysai99/World_gdp/README.md

-# SQL+Python : Walmart Data Analysis
+# SQL+Python : Global GDP Data Analysis

 ## Project Overview

-This project offers a complete data analysis solution focused on extracting valuable business insights from Walmart sales data.
+This project offers a complete data analysis solution focused on extracting valuable business insights from Global GDP data.
 It leverages Python for data processing and analysis, SQL for complex querying, and structured problem-solving methods to address important business challenges.
 This project is ideal for data analysts aiming to enhance their skills in data manipulation, SQL querying, and data pipeline development.

 ---
 ## Getting Started